Print/Download [English]

 - Title IX of the Education Amendments of 1972 (Title IX): "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."

-- All Board employees are required to complete the Department of Children and Family Services (DCFS) online training module, “Recognizing and Reporting Child Abuse: Training for Mandated Reporters,” which can be accessed on SafeSchools, the training website accessible to all CPS employees.
+- All mandated reporters as defined in Section I are required to complete the Department of Children and Family Services (DCFS) online training module created pursuant to 325 ILCS 5/4, which includes the following topics: recognizing child abuse and child neglect, the process for reporting suspected child abuse and child neglect to DCFS, responding to a child in a trauma-informed manner, and implicit bias.
+The DCFS online training module can be accessed on SafeSchools, the training website accessible to all CPS employees.

 - All employees must complete the online training within one month of their date of hire by the Board and every year thereafter.

-- All Board employees are required to complete the Department of Children and Family Services (DCFS) online training module, “Recognizing and Reporting Child Abuse: Training for Mandated Reporters,” which can be accessed on SafeSchools, the training website accessible to all CPS employees.
+- All mandated reporters as defined in Section I are required to complete the Department of Children and Family Services (DCFS) online training module created pursuant to 325 ILCS 5/4, which includes the following topics: recognizing child abuse and child neglect, the process for reporting suspected child abuse and child neglect to DCFS, responding to a child in a trauma-informed manner, and implicit bias.
+The DCFS online training module can be accessed on SafeSchools, the training website accessible to all CPS employees.

-- A mandated reporter who has reasonable cause to believe that a child known to the reporter in the reporter’s official capacity may have been abused or neglected is required to immediately call the DCFS Hotline at 1-800-252-2873 (1-800-25-ABUSE).
-Mandated reporters must also report to DCFS any sexual misconduct by an adult against a student as well as any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the employee does not have reasonable suspicion that sex abuse is occurring or has occurred.
-NOTE: A mandated reporter’s legal obligation is not satisfied by notifying the reporter’s supervisor or principal of the reporter’s suspicion.
+- A mandated reporter who has reasonable cause to believe that a child known to the reporter in the reporter's official capacity may have been abused or neglected is required to immediately call the DCFS Hotline at 1-800-252-2873 (1-800-25-ABUSE).
+Mandated reporters must also report to DCFS any sexual misconduct by an adult against a student as well as any interactions or behaviors which suggest that an adult has or had an inappropriately intimate relationship with a child or may be grooming a child, even if the mandated reporter does not have reasonable suspicion that sex abuse is occurring or has occurred.
+All mandated reporters covered under this Policy have an affirmative duty to report any act of suspected abuse by a CPS-affiliated adult, including any acts of corporal punishment, physical abuse, verbal abuse, or sexual misconduct, as defined by the CPS Non-Discrimination Policy (Section 102.8A) and/or the OSP Procedure Manual.
+NOTE: A mandated reporter's legal obligation is not satisfied by notifying the reporter's supervisor or principal of the reporter's suspicion.

 - A mandated reporter must not notify a parent, guardian, family or household member of allegations or investigations of suspected child abuse or neglect by a parent, guardian, family or household member.
 Notification will be handled by DCFS or the police.